-There it is!
-We see the text "oldpassword" highlighted in green, which means it'll be substituted at a runtime with the datapool value.
+The text "oldpassword" is now highlighted in green, which means it will be substituted at a runtime with the datapool value.

 We just saw how using data correlation rules in HCL OneTest Performance makes it easy to maintain tests.
 Going forward, to change the passwords for all the tests, we just need to edit a single row in a single datapool.

 If you haven't used a rules file before, this is a good first use case and hope you find it useful.

 Senior Test Manager

 Paul Liskay joined the Rational team in 2009.
 Currently, he is a Level 2 support engineer for the Rational Testing Tools for the US geography, focusing on Rational Performance Tester, Rational Integration Tester, and Rational Functional Tester.
 Before joining the support team, he has led the teams for the Rational Integration Tester 8.0 release, for Rational Performance Tester for the 8.0 through 8.2 releases.
 He was also with the system test team for Rational Team Concert for the 4.0 release.